hashicorp/design-system/website/docs/patterns/filter-patterns/partials/specifications/specifications.md

 !!!
 Info

-Helios does not publish any components that account for the layout of filter elements; these are the consumer's responsibility.
+Helios does not publish any components that account for the layout of filter elements; these are the consumer’s responsibility.
 Instead, use these guidelines to combine Helios components and best support your application structure.

 !!!